mathetian/CComet/README.md

 1. Use jsonp to solve [CORS](en.wikipedia.org/wiki/Cross-origin_resource_sharing‎)(Cross-Origin Resource Sharing) problem.
 2. Long-polling instead of polling.
 To solve some problem in jsonp, I use a timeout 30 seconds, which is a reasonable value, in produce mode.

+## License

+This client is licensed under the same license as SealedServer.